microsoft/DialoGPT/README.md

 #### Pretrained model

-The pretrained and fine-tuned models are available on azure blobstorage [here](https://convaisharables.blob.core.windows.net/lsp).
+The pretrained and fine-tuned models are available on azure blobstorage.
 Please run/see `demo.py` for more details about how to download/use those models.
+Or you could download directly by using the links in `demo_utils.py`.

 #### Preparing data
 First, use the `prepare4db.sh` to convert a tsv data file into the correct format that the following script can recognize.